aero29/NAX/README.md

 > It was presented at ASME International Gas-Turbine Institute - Turbo Expo, Norway, 2018

 **To cite this code:**

-Kumar, S., Turner, M. G., Siddappaji, K., & Celestina, M. (2018, June).
-Aerodynamic Design System for Non-Axisymmetric Boundary Layer Ingestion Fans.
-In Turbo Expo: Power for Land, Sea, and Air (Vol. 51012, p.
-V02CT42A048).
-American Society of Mechanical Engineers.
+Kumar, Sandeep, Turner, Mark G., Siddappaji, Kiran, and Celestina, Mark.
+"Aerodynamic Design System for Non-Axisymmetric Boundary Layer Ingestion Fans."
+Proceedings of the ASME Turbo Expo 2018: Turbomachinery Technical Conference and Exposition.
+Volume 2C: Turbomachinery.
+Oslo, Norway.
+June 11–15, 2018.
+V02CT42A048.
+ASME. https://doi.org/10.1115/GT2018-77042

 or see website : http://gtsl.ase.uc.edu/NAX/

+**Known Applications**

 > NAX has been already used in design of 1.5 stage transonic BLI thruster design ( as in NASA N+3 configuration).
+> NAX is also being used for design of 1 stage Outlet Guide Vanes to reduce effect of couple effect on rotor.

 #-------------------------------------------------------------------------------------#